yogicat/100-days-of-code/log.md

 **Thoughts**
 I spent so many hours just thinking about what I want to make.
+I should have a proper plan beforehand even if it's just a practice.
+So I ended up making simple mail form.
+But it was definitely better than not doing anything at all.

 **Link to work**